luqmaan/dtif-dev-challenges/backend/README.md

 To complete this challenge you'll need to learn about [GTFS (General Transit Feed Specification)](https://developers.google.com/transit/gtfs/).
 A GTFS feed is a group of text files that contains infrequently changing transit data, like stops, routes, trips, and other schedule data.
 Transit agencies typically update their GTFS feed every few months.

-For your convenience, we've checked in a [GTFS feed CapMetro published in June 2018](./gtfs.zip).
+For your convenience, we've checked in a [GTFS feed CapMetro published in June 2018](./gtfs-capmetro-june-2018).
 But, you can use [the latest GTFS feed from CapMetro](https://data.texas.gov/capital-metro) if you prefer.

-To get started, you'll need to unzip your gtfs.zip file.
-Once you do that, you should see a bunch of `.txt` files like `stops.txt` and `routes.txt`.

-Your challenge will be to figure out how to query these `.txt` files and then build an API that serves that data.
+Your challenge will be to figure out how to query the `.txt` files in [`gtfs-capmetro-june-2018`](./gtfs-capmetro-june-2018) and then build an API that serves that data.

-You should be able to complete this challenge without using any transit specific libraries, but feel free to use one if you'd like. [awesome-transit](https://github.com/CUTR-at-USF/awesome-transit) is a community curated list of tools that can help you understand and work with GTFS data.
+You should be able to complete this challenge without using any transit specific libraries, but feel free to use one if you'd like. [awesome-transit](https://github.com/CUTR-at-USF/awesome-transit) is a community curated list of tools that can help you understand how to work with GTFS data.

 ## The API